Rectal Cancer Clinical Presentation

 Diet

 The ingestion of a high-fiber diet may be protective against colorectal cancer.
 Fiber causes the formation of a soft, bulky stool that dilutes carcinogens; it also decreases colonic transit time, allowing less time for harmful substances to contact the mucosa.
 The decreased incidence of colorectal cancer in Africans is attributed to their high-fiber, low–animal-fat diet.
 This favorable statistic is reversed when African people adopt a western diet.
-Meta-analysis of case-controlled studies found that reduction in colorectal cancer risk occurs with increasing intake of dietary fiber.[4]
+Findings of a meta-analysis of 22 studies with a total of 2,876,136 subjects suggest that dietary fiber intake could be a protective factor against rectal cancer with a clinically relevant reduction in rectal cancer risk.
+[25]

 Increased dietary intake of calcium appears to have a protective effect on colorectal mucosa by binding with bile acids and fatty acids.
 The resulting calcium salts may have antiproliferative effects, decreasing crypt cell production in the mucosa.
 A double-blind placebo-controlled study showed a statistically significant reduction in the incidence of metachronous colorectal adenomas.[13]
 Other dietary components, such as selenium, carotenoids, and vitamins A, C, and E, may have protective effects by scavenging free-oxygen radicals in the colon.